bleachbit/docs/_posts/cleanerml_v2.0.md

 **Explanaition:**
 `walk.all` deletes the content of the folder and shows it in BleachBit, while `file` deletes after that the empty folder itself.

+**Starting with BleachBit v3.0 there is `command="delete" search="walk.top"` as a single command to do that!
+But as some users still stay on Windows XP with BleachBit v2.2 (last version for WinXP) but use new cleaners,
+it is highly recommended to use this new feature at the moment with care!**

 [Back to index](#content-of-the-chapter)